-- a) Passport Student Support Plan (formerly Viable Plan): Agree to design and implement a viable Student Support Plan to deliver specialized support services promoting and increasing access, persistence, and completion of postsecondary education. - b) Identification: Include on the institution's application for admission or registration materials a question asking a student to self-disclose whether they were in state, tribal, or federal foster care in Washington State, or an unaccompanied homeless youth. - c) Collecting Student Consents: Collect student consent forms related to program eligibility. - d) Verifying Eligibility: Verify student eligibility electronically through the WSAC Portal. - e) Leadership Commitment: Demonstrate commitment from a person in a leadership role for designated staff and activities. - f) Designated Campus Support Staff: Role description available at Washington Passport Network. - g) Designated Financial Aid Staff: Role description available at Washington Passport Network. - h) Connect with Social Services and Independent Living Providers.
+- a) Passport Student Support Plan: Agree to design and implement a viable Student Support Plan to deliver specialized support services promoting and increasing access, persistence, and completion of postsecondaryeducation. - b) Identification: Include on the institution's application for admission or registration materials a question asking a student to self-disclose whether they were in state, tribal, or federal foster care in Washington State, or an unaccompanied homeless youth. - c) Collecting Student Consents: Collect student consent forms related to program eligibility. - d) Verifying Eligibility: Verify student eligibility electronically through the WSAC Portal. - e) Leadership Commitment: Demonstrate commitment from a person in a leadership role for designated staff and activities. - f) Designated Campus Support Staff: Role description available at Washington Passport Network. - g) Designated Financial Aid Staff: Role description available at Washington Passport Network. - h) Connect with Social Services and Independent Living Providers.
 Work with contracted social service providers to ensure Passport eligible students receive a full range of support services and other college preparation information.

 - i) Financial Aid.
-Review each Passport to College Scholarship student's individual budget to recognize the actual living expenses and tailor the financial aid package, to utilize all available resources to meet the student's full need and minimize reliance on loans. - j) Passport Student Support Funds (formerly Incentive Grant).
-The institution's request for a Passport to College Scholarship payment signifies satisfactory academic progress has been verified and the student is eligible for the ensuing term. - k) Education and Training.
+Review each Passport to College Scholarship student's individual budget to recognize the actual living expenses and tailor the financial aid package, to utilize all available resources to meet the student's full need and minimize reliance on loans. - j) Passport Student Support Funds.
+The institution's request for a Passport to College Scholarship payment signifies satisfactoryacademic progress has been verified and the student is eligible for the ensuing term. - k) Education and Training.
 To the extent practical, ensure the institution's leadership, financial aid staff, and designated support staff participate in training provided by WSAC or its partner organizations and representatives about the program and related student resources.

-6.3 Student Support Funds (formerly Incentive Grant) Disbursements
+6.3 Student Support Funds Disbursements

 The amount of the Student Support Fund payment is determined annually by WSAC, based on program appropriations, and is currently set at \$500 per quarter or \$750 per semester for each Passport to College Scholarship student.
+Occasionally, participating institutions may receive additional payments to help advance equitable opportunity for eligible students.